-One of the good deeds that will bring a Muslim closer to Allah (SWT) during these ten days is Qurbani.
-By choosing and sacrificing a high-quality livestock animal, and distributing its meat in three equal parts, Muslims are commemorating the sacrifice made by Prophet Ibrahim (AS) and following the wishes of Allah (SWT).
+One of the good deeds that will bring a Muslim closer to Allah (SWT) during these 10 days is Qurbani.
+By choosing and sacrificing a high-quality livestock animal and distributing its meat in three equal parts, Muslims commemorate the sacrifice made by Prophet Ibrahim (AS), who was willing to give his son, Ismail (AS), following the wishes of Allah (SWT).

 Distribution of Qurbani

 Small livestock animals (sheep and goats) count as one share per animal.
 Large livestock animals (cattle and camels) are divided into seven shares per animal.
 This means that the Qurbani of seven individuals is allowed with a single large animal.